Goldfish Swim Bladder Disorder Treatments

 Repashy Gel Food

-If the fish is bouncing like a cork making feeding impossible, hand feeding is your only option.
+If the fish is bouncing like a cork, making feeding impossible, hand feeding is your only option.
 The easiest method is to feed a gel food such as Repashy Soilent Green or Repashy Super Gold.

 A fish that sinks to the bottom has a better chance of survival.

-It is better to have no gravel in the aquarium so the fish can slide around the bottom more easily, find food and avoid redness developing on the ventral area.
+Having no gravel in the aquarium is better so the fish can slide around the bottom more easily, find food, and avoid redness developing on the ventral area.

 Ongoing treatment is the same, but the salt can be reduced to two teaspoons per gallon.
 Increase the salt level if redness develops on the fins or belly area.

 Feeding a fish that sinks is easier.
 The food needs to sink.
-Live foods that sink to the bottom such as tubifex worms are ideal.
+Live foods that sink to the bottom, such as tubifex worms, are ideal.
 Repashy Soilent Green gel food sinks and doesn't rapidly dissolve as most pellet foods do.

-Once a fish has had a swim bladder disorder it becomes more susceptible to the complaint recurring.
+Once a fish has had a swim bladder disorder, it becomes more susceptible to the complaint recurring.

 Top of Goldfish Swim Bladder Disorder page